-Here at Vard Dental we regularly run family days to promote overall oral hygiene.
+Here at Vard Dental we welcome family visits.
 The well-used adage comes to mind – ‘Prevention is better than cure’.
 We encourage parents to bring their children into us for a visit from around the age of three or earlier if you have any concerns.

-- Kids under 8 years had a free check up
+❤ Kids under 8 years having a free check up once a year

-- 8-16 years had a half price check up
+❤ 8-16 years having a half price check up

 ❤ Youths have had half price check-ups with an oral hygiene clean and plenty of advice